HL7/fhir-skin-wound-ig/source/pages/_includes/change-notes.md

-Skin Wound Assessment was developed by AEGIS.net, Inc. in collaboration with the HL7 EHR/Podiatry Working Group
+Lower Extremity Skin Wound Assessment was developed by AEGIS.net, Inc. in collaboration with the HL7 EHR/Podiatry Working Group